anasioulas/PCBS_multilayer_perceptron_nn/README.md

 ## Preparation of the data

-We downloaded the Breast Cancer Wisconsin (Diagnostic) Data Set from <https://archive.ics.uci.edu/ml/datasets/Breast+Cancer+Wisconsin+(Diagnostic)>.
+I downloaded the Breast Cancer Wisconsin (Diagnostic) Data Set from <https://archive.ics.uci.edu/ml/datasets/Breast+Cancer+Wisconsin+(Diagnostic)>.
 More specifically, from
-<https://archive.ics.uci.edu/ml/machine-learning-databases/breast-cancer-wisconsin/> we downloaded the second file named "breast-cancer-wisconsin.data".
-We then converted it to a csv file, by renaming it as "breast-cancer-wisconsin.csv", so that our code can read it as a csv file.
-Then we created a script, namely `data_preparation.py`, used for the preparation of the data.
+<https://archive.ics.uci.edu/ml/machine-learning-databases/breast-cancer-wisconsin/> I downloaded the second file named "breast-cancer-wisconsin.data".
+I then converted it to a csv file, by renaming it as "breast-cancer-wisconsin.csv", so that my code can read it as a csv file.
+Then I created a script, namely `data_preparation.py`, used for the preparation of the data.

-In this script, first we do some technical processing (excluding some instances with missing features and changing the values of classification in the data -2 and 4- to match standard values -0 and 1- used in binary classification in machine learning).
-Then we normalize the data by employing the min-max normalization.
-Finally, we split the data set into a training set and a validation set.
+In this script, first I do some technical processing (excluding some instances with missing features and changing the values of classification in the data -2 and 4- to match standard values -0 and 1- used in binary classification in machine learning).
+Then I normalize the data by employing the min-max normalization.
+Finally, I split the data set into a training set and a validation set.

 The script `data_preparation.py`: